turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap_v2.md

 * CSS gives us additional control over the presentation of our content.

 Questions (pick random students)
-* In your personal project, what were the html tags you used the most?
-* What were the css rules (e.g. font-family) that you used the most?

 * Raise your hand if you got your site to a point where it looked the way you wanted it to?
 * Of those who don't have their hands up, why not?
     * Was there something you wanted to do that you couldn't figure out?